uio23/js-asteroids/README.md

 # js-asteroids
-Based on tutorial for a js asteroid game
+Based off a tutorial for js asteroid game